Plutonomicon/plutarch-plutus/docs/USAGE.md

 pfix :: Term s (((a :--> b) :--> a :--> b) :--> a :--> b)
 ```

 It works as you would expect, though the type is scary.
-Think of it as the Haskell type-
+Think of it as the Haskell type:

 ```haskell
 fix :: ((a -> b) -> (a -> b)) -> a -> b